SIT306 - IT Placement

 STP010, SIT223 and must have passed at least seven SIT-coded units

-Please note: Enrolments after the dates below is subject to Unit Chair approval.
+Please note: Enrolments after the dates below are subject to Unit Chair approval.

 Note also that delays in completing the placement could mean that the course will take longer to complete than the stated duration.
 Attendance at the placement may be required outside the trimester dates.